April 17, 2024 kscope

 Alternative Theme Ideas: Luau Party, Beach Day

 Entertainment Package: We throw a foam party where campers dance to kids bop, take tons of silly photos, and get out all of their energy–all in our amazing foam pit!
+This “party in a box” model means you have ZERO PLANNING to do, which puts it at #1 for our list of summer camp entertainment ideas!

 • Round it out to be a full splash day with more water activities